aarneranta/chalmers-advanced-python/labs/lab3/README.md

 Before inspecting your code, we will organize peer reviewing sessions, where each group tests and reviews some other group's lab.
 The review report that you write will be added as a part of your submission.

-More details about peer reviewing and a schedule can be found [here](./peer-review.md).
+More details about peer reviewing and a schedule will be found [here](./peer-review.md) (to be updated before the task begins).